| | |

 fund will be re-invested to generate even higher returns (also,

+subject to fund performance).
 What are the key differences between a RMF and a LTF in terms

 of income tax deduction?